RossAdams/microsoft-graph-docs/api-reference/beta/api/connectorgroup_get.md

-# Get connectorGroup
+# Get connectorGroups

-Retrieve the properties of a connectorGroup object.
+Retrieve the properties of a connectorGroups object.
 ### Prerequisites
 The following **scopes** are required to execute this API: *Directory.ReadWrite.All Or Directory.AccessAsUser.All*
 ### HTTP request